 The Moonwatch is available on a strap or a bracelet.
 Each watch is offered with a special presentation box that includes two additional straps – a “NATO” strap and a black Velcro strap.
 Also included are a tool to change the straps, a Speedmaster loupe, and a book highlighting the adventures of the Speedmaster.

 The Omega Speedmaster Moonwatch Professional is priced from $5,250, making it a very good value among new chronographs.
+For more on the history of the Speedmaster Moonwatch, click here.

 2. Omega Constellation Co-Axial